SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka-confluent-testing/README.md

 ```

 ## Usage
 A running broker is mandatory for a Schema registry.
-The folloging snippet shows how to start a Kafka broker and the schema registry.
+The following snippet shows how to start a Kafka broker and the schema registry.

 ```
    private static SharedKafkaTestResource kafkaTestResource = new SharedKafkaTestResource().withBrokers(2);